 When You’re Miserable, You Want Relief

-Regardless of whether your eczema is genetically determined or a result of something else, when you have eczema—or any type of dermatitis—you want to make it stop.
-Sufferers with any kind of skin condition want relief because skin problems and discomfort can affect concentration, sleep cycles, mood and temperament.
+Regardless of whether your eczema is genetically determined or a result of something else when you have eczema—or any type of dermatitis—you want to make it stop.
+Sufferers with any kind of skin condition want relief because skin problems and discomfort can affect concentration, sleep cycles, mood, and temperament.
 It’s hard to be happy and calm when parts of your skin are literally itching off your body, or areas of your skin are cracked and bleeding.

 How to Ease Symptoms

-People who suffer with different types of eczema have to be extra vigilant with skin care.
+People who suffer from different types of eczema have to be extra vigilant with skin care.
 Showers or baths at least once a day are imperative to keep infected skin clean.
 For people who perspire more than usual, especially in hot weather, bathing twice a day is even better.

 Extra care should also be taken in keeping the skin dry and hydrated with moisturizer.
-Since eczema is a breakdown of the skin and it’s essential oils, using a good moisturizer after bathing is another weapon in the fight to keep eczema under control.
+Since eczema is a breakdown of the skin and its essential oils, using a good moisturizer after bathing is another weapon in the fight to keep eczema under control.

-It really is a matter of personal preference whether to use the pure coconut oil or find a body lotion or cream.
+It really is a matter of personal preference whether to use pure coconut oil or find a body lotion or cream.
 If you decide to go with a cream, it's a good idea to do some research and pick a cream that is organic and has as few ingredients as possible.
 Keeping a skin regime with the most natural products possible can clear up the problem before stronger ingredients are needed.

 After moisturizing and letting the cream sink in, it's fine to apply cornstarch.
 It's messy but worth it.
-Cornstarch spread over clean, dry, hydrated skin is a big help in keeping irritated skin dry, especially in areas that get collect moisture such as the crook of the arms and knees, the genital area and the feet.
-Many commercial talcum powders have chemicals and fragrance that cause more irritation.
+Cornstarch spread over clean, dry, hydrated skin is a big help in keeping irritated skin dry, especially in areas that get collect moisture such as the crook of the arms and knees, the genital area, and the feet.
+Many commercial talcum powders have chemicals and fragrances that cause more irritation.
 A box of plain cornstarch works better and is a fraction of the cost of brand-name powders.

-Certain foods can worsen the symptoms of eczema and other skin rashes.
+Certain foods can worsen the symptoms of eczema and other skin rashes depending on the individual.
+Eliminating food triggers is an excellent way to keep eczema symptoms under control.
 If an eczema outbreak is related to an imbalance of good and bad bacteria, or an overgrowth of yeast, consumption of certain foods will worsen the problem.

-A good example is beer and wine.
+Alcohol is a good example of a temperamental eczema trigger.
+Though there is no consistent correlation between alcoholic beverage consumption and eczema flare-ups, for some, alcohol can trigger a flare-up.
 Alcoholic beverages, especially beer and wine are produced through a process that involves yeast to help the fermentation process.
-If you already suffer from health problems related to too much yeast in your diet – consuming a diet that includes fairly regular consumption of beer, wine or both will worsen a pre-existing skin condition and even cause a fresh outbreak.
+If you already suffer from health problems related to too much yeast in your diet, then consuming a diet that includes fairly regular consumption of beer, wine or both can worsen a pre-existing skin condition and even cause a fresh outbreak.